bitloops/blog/articles/how-to-become-a-top-software-engineer.md

 **Myth**: Great software engineers just know how to code.
 **Truth**: While coding is important, the best engineers are those who can solve problems, communicate effectively, and build software that lasts.

+In 2026, there is one more layer: great engineers know how to use AI tools responsibly.
+They can speed up delivery **and** preserve quality through strong review habits, architectural discipline, and clear context management.

 Let’s dive deeper into the essential traits of a top-tier software engineer and how you can develop them.